How to use custom domains

 Endpoint details

-The following table lists the three endpoints to be proxied via your own CDN to route the events:
+The following table lists the three endpoints that you need to proxy via your own CDN to route the events:

 EndpointDescription